AksenovAr/Notes_regarding_to_tech_interview-/StaticAndDynamicPolymorphismExplanation.md

 Here I am going to make some notes regarding to tech interview questions

 ### What we mean when say poliorphyzm
-  * There are two types of polimorphism static and dynamic It common polimorphism it when we have one function that can do different job depending on sitiation.
+  * There are two types of polimorphism static and dynamic.
+  It is common for polimorphism when we have one function that can do different job depending on sitiation.
   For example we have fuction that should to add two big number and possible to bitness awerloading.

 ## Example program
 #include <iostream>
 #include <string>
 #include <limits>